Carnival of Souls: Plot

 That night, Mary accompanies John to a bar.
-Terrified of being alone with her nightmares, Mary tells John she wants his company.
+Terrified of being alone with her nightmares, Mary tells John she wants his company, although he has little sympathy for her obvious distress and is only interested in sleeping with her.
 When they return home, John tries to convince Mary to let him stay the night; however, Mary becomes hysterical when she sees The Man in the mirror.
 John leaves, believing Mary to be insane.
-The following morning, Mary returns to the pavilion where she encounters The Man and his fellow ghouls.
-She tries frantically to escape, but the locals do not acknowledge her and she only encounters more ghouls until she wakes up, revealing the previous scene to be merely a nightmare.
-She is later drawn back to the pavilion once again, where she finds the ghouls dancing, with a ghoul version of herself paired with The Man.
+The following morning, after moving out of the boarding house, she gets the transmission on her car checked; while doing so she believes she sees The Man and runs away in a fright, abandoning her car.
+She frantically runs around trying to escape town, but the locals do not acknowledge her and she only encounters more ghouls.
+Upon visiting Dr. Samuels once again and seeing he is also a ghoul she wakes up in her car, revealing the previous scenes to be merely a nightmare.

+She is later drawn back to the pavilion, where she finds the ghouls dancing, with a ghoul version of herself paired with The Man.
 She tries to run away but is chased by the ghouls onto the beach, where she collapses as they close in.
 The following day, Dr. Samuels, the minister, and the police go to the pavilion to look for Mary.
 They find her footprints but note that she has otherwise vanished.
 Back in Kansas, the submerged car is finally pulled from the river.
 Mary's body is seen in the front seat alongside the other two women.